lambdaxymox/LearnVulkanDemos_09_ComputeShaders/README.md

 ## Introduction
 This repository is a tech demo for Vulkan compute shaders.

-## Features
-The demo has some extra features of interest.
-* A custom set of **cmake** modules for compiling and building HLSL and GLSL shaders at build time.
-* All shaders have both HLSL and GLSL versions.

 ## Getting Started
 In order to compile and run this demo, your system needs to have a Vulkan SDK installed on the system.
 In particular, on macOS, you need something